ciena-blueplanet/ciena-devops/README.md

 An environment variable needs to be added to the TravisCI configuration at [https://travis-ci.org](https://travis-ci.org) as well as two additions need to be added to the _.travis.yml_ file.

 The environment variable that needs to be added to the respective package's configuration in TravisCI is `SLACK_INCOMING_WEBHOOK_URL` and needs to be set to the url of the incoming webhook integration for the `#ui-platform` channel.
+To do this visit `https://travis-ci.org/<your-org>/<your-repo>/settings`. **NOTE:** When adding the `SLACK_INCOMING_WEBHOOK_URL` variable, make sure to turn the "_Display value in build log_" to "_ON_" or it will be considered a secure variable and not available to PR builds from forks.

 The additions to the _.travis.yml_ file are to add the `ciena-devops` package to the `npm install` in the `before_install` configuration, such as:

 ```yaml
 before_install: